KDAB/KDSoap/README.md

 KD Soap is supported and maintained by Klarälvdalens Datakonsult AB (KDAB).

-The KDAB Group is the global No.1 software consultancy for Qt, C++ and OpenGL applications across desktop, embedded and mobile platforms.
+The KDAB Group is the global No.1 software consultancy for Qt, C++ and 3D applications across desktop, embedded and mobile platforms.

 The KDAB Group provides consulting and mentoring for developing Qt applications from scratch and in porting from all popular and legacy frameworks to Qt.